Update on Osteopathy at the Sunflower Centre during lockdown - 5th January 2021

 - bring as little with you as possible - and please bring your own water;

-- if you drive to the centre for your appointment, please wait in your car until the time that you are due so that you don’t unnecessarily encounter other patients/clients in the building;
+- if you drive to the centre for your appointment, please wait in your car until the time of your appointment

 - whatever your mode of travel, please DON'T ARRIVE EARLY for your appointment;

 - immediately on entering the building, please either use hand sanitiser or wash your hands thoroughly;